 - If the dog pulls, it will hurt a very sensitive part of the their body.
 So they will try to avoid pulling.

 I used a Halti with my first dog.
-He was such a ‘puller’ (he wanted to get the walk over as quickly as possible to go back home).
-He quickly learned that if he twisted his head a little bit up and about 30° left, he was locking the leash and he could pull almost as hard as with a regular collar/leash.
+He was a real ‘puller’, he wanted to get the walk over as quickly as possible, to go back home.
+He quickly learned that if he twisted his head a little bit up and about 30° to his left, he was locking the leash and he could pull almost as hard as with a regular collar/leash.
 It took him 10 years to almost stop pulling.

 All these years later, I still have the shoulders and elbow injuries from my first dog pulling like a maniac…